achliopa/udemy_BeginnersROSCourse/readme.md

 ### Lecture 19 - Experimenting on Nodes with Turtlesim

-* apart from writing our one nodes and packages we can resue a lot of existing ones.
+* apart from writing our one nodes and packages we can reuse a lot of existing ones.
 * a way to understand better nodes is to run and see the code of existing ones.
 * turtlesim package is a package made for learning ROS
 * we install it with `sudo apt-get install ros-melodic-turtlesim`